crustio/crust-wiki/docs/isolationNode.md

 ![pic](assets/mining/member_backup_config.png)

 > Note 1: The account of Crust mainnet starting with the letter 'c'.
-For example, the value of "address" in the above picture is is `cTJFUK...` which is a Crust mainnet account.
+For example, the value of "address" in the above picture is `cTJFUK...` which is a Crust mainnet account.

 > Note 2: This backup file and its content is the credential of your account, it is very important, please do not disclose or lose it.